Islam's holiest sites emptied by coronavirus crisis as Ramadan begins

 On Thursday, his government extended curbs on movement until May 12, cancelled popular evening bazaars and banned attendance at mosque prayers as well as travel back to people’s hometowns.

-In Indonesia, which has the world’s biggest Muslim population, President Joko Widodo urged people to work and pray at home.
-Indonesia has identified 7,775 infections, and 647 deaths, Asia’s highest toll outside China where the disease emerged.
+In Indonesia, which has the world’s biggest Muslim population and Asia’s highest coronavirus toll outside China, President Joko Widodo urged people to work and pray at home.

-On the island of Java, Tatan Agustustani, 52, and his family were busy clearing furniture from their lounge room to make way for prayer mats.
+On the island of Java, Tatan Agustustani, 52, and his family were clearing furniture to make way for prayer mats.

 “It’s the same in the mosque or at home,” said Agustustani.
 “For me, no matter where we are, prayers must go on, even though we cannot pray in the mosque.”

-But that message appeared lost in Indonesia’s sharia-ruled province of Aceh, as worshippers crowded into a mosque for tarawih prayers on the eve of Ramadan.
+But that message appeared lost in Indonesia’s sharia-ruled province of Aceh, as worshippers crowded into a mosque on the eve of Ramadan.

 Some said their fate was not in their hands, although many wore masks as they lined up shoulder-to-shoulder to pray.